Remote Support - Internet Outage Detector - Articles - Billing - Github - Testing - Contact

 Why did I get infected?
 I was using antivirus!!!

-If you know me, you know I fix computers, and I see virus infections almost every day.
-I see lots of computers that have Norton, McAfee, AVG, Microsoft security essentials, etc - but they get infected anyway.
+If you know me, you know I fix computers.
+I have seen HUNDREDS of virus infections over the years.
+A lot of those computers had Norton, McAfee, AVG, Microsoft security essentials, etc - but they got infected anyway.
 If you asked me why, I might have sent you to this article.

 It's a common story, you go to wal-mart and buy the latest and greatest Norton anti-virus, install it, and now you are virus-proof.
 It pops up almost daily to tell you it updated, reassuring you constantly that Norton is doing it's job.
 One day, you go to facebook, but you type facbook instead, one letter off, an innocent typo, just an accident.
 BAM! - you start getting popups warning you your computer is infected.
 It won't leave you alone.
 It says you can clean your infection by installing this free program.
 You don't really want to install it but you can't get the popups to stop so "what the heck", you click YES.
 It installs Windows AntiVirus 3000.
 The popups get even worse and your computer slows to a crawl.
 You run a scan with your new program and it says you have more infections and it needs your credit card to clean them.
 Norton starts detecting viruses but when you click CLEAN there is an endless number of them until you give up and unplug the computer because you can't even click start to shut it down anymore.
 What happened???
 Wasn't Norton supposed to protect you against this?